ClickSentinel/betbot/README.md

 # 🎲 BetBot - Production-Ready Discord Betting Bot

+> ⚠️ **VIBE CODED** - This entire project was 100% vibe coded.
+No formal planning, just pure vibes and caffeine-fueled coding sessions.
+Somehow it works perfectly. ✨

 **BetBot** is a sophisticated, production-ready Discord bot that enables interactive betting rounds with comprehensive monitoring, robust error handling, and a modular architecture.
 Built with enterprise-level reliability and extensive testing coverage.

 ## ✨ Features